 William Thomas’s Butcher shop, on Hampshire Rd, Sunshine.
 William Thomas is proudly holding his daughter Emma, with brother Albert (second from left) and nephew William (at right) and another butcher.
 Before widespread refrigeration, the horse and gig was a quick and convenient way to sell and deliver meat.
 Photo Courtesy Robert Maynard.

 Unfortunately, the Depression hit William’s family hard.
 Such businesses were used to extending credit but also dependent on a regular cash flow.
 A kind man (in 1924 he had paid for his nephew to travel to a scout jamboree in England) William’s generosity eventually got the better of his business in the hard times of the 1930s, and it closed down.

 By 1941, the family had relocated to Boulder, Western Australia, where William, determined to make a fresh start, became a butcher again.
 He died there, aged 80, in 1969.
 Sister Emma had died in Sunshine in 1963.

 William kept his Pollard’s make-up box all his life, which says something about how fondly he viewed this exciting stage of his childhood.
-If he regretted his five years of travel and performing, and then leaving the stage behind forever, he never said.
+If he regretted his seven years of travel and performing, and then leaving the stage behind forever, he never said.